PureHarmonyProject/app-sulP_VT-elppA/README.md

 # app-sulP_VT-elppA
-Official sulP_VT-elppA app for PureHarmony
+Official sulP_VT-elppA app for Oniro and AOSP